Prof. Dr. Kathrin Hörschelmann

 Eingeladener Kommentar

-Hörschelmann, K. (2016) ‘Persevering in the New Climate of Hate’, Environment and Planning D: Society and Space (Forum: Echoes of Cologne) Link
+Hörschelmann, K. (2016) ‘Persevering in the New Climate of Hate’, Environment and Planning D: Society and Space (Forum: Echoes of Cologne) Link63

 Buchabschnitte

 Hörschelmann, K. (2021).
 Childhood is a foreign country?
 Ethics in socio-spatial childhood research as a question of ‘how’and ‘what’.
 In Research Ethics in Human Geography (pp. 59-77).
 Routledge.
-Link
+Link66

 Hörschelmann, K. (2020).
 Zwischenruf: Militärische Subjektivierung und (Geo) Politik der Materialität von Kindheit und Raum.
 In Materialitäten der Kindheit (pp. 263-270).
 Springer VS, Wiesbaden.
-Link
+Link67

 Werner, A., Lazova, Y., Hörschelmann, K. and Bogacki, M. (2019) ‚More Civil Engagement – More Sustainability?
 Selected Methods for Citizen Engagement and Initiatives of Civil Societies in Different International Contexts’, In: Mambretti, S and Mirales i Gareia, J.L, (Eds.)
 WIT Transactions on Ecology and the Environment, 238 (WIT Press), 143-152.